-Obviously, these higher temperatures will put a bigger drain on our natural resources and dramatically increase utility bills.
-Plus, as the report’s lead author Rachel Cleetus told Bloomberg News, “We can’t simply air condition our way out of this problem.
+Higher temperatures put a bigger drain on our natural resources and dramatically increase utility bills.
+“We can’t simply air condition our way out of this problem.
 We have to bring a wide suite of tools.
-We have to be thinking about smart climate design of buildings and communities.”
+We have to be thinking about smart climate design of buildings and communities.” - Rachel Cleetus

 This means everything from pouring cooler pavement to greening our rooftops, but it doesn’t stop there.
 As a nation, we will need to make more comprehensive changes: moving to low-carbon energy sources, increasing energy efficiency, and improving land-use practices to store more carbon in soil and vegetation instead of releasing it into the atmosphere.

 “To give ourselves the best chance of keeping global average warming below 3.6°F (2°C), in line with the goals of the Paris climate agreement, the United States must invest in these and other bold solutions alongside robust global action, to get to net-zero carbon dioxide emissions by midcentury,” according to the report “Killer Heat in the United States: The Future of Dangerously Hot Days.”